ProzorroUKR/openprocurement.api/docs/source/tendering/competitivedialogue/complaints-qualification.rst

 Tender Conditions Complaint Posts (with tender owner)
 --------------------------------------------------------

-Reviewer can submit post to tender owner:
+Reviewer can submit a post to tender owner:

 .. include:: tutorial/qualification-complaint-post-reviewer-tender-owner.http
    :code: